120x120, oil on canvas

-The dogs are emphasized, as a central subject and look detached from the conversation.
-Yet despite of the blurred face, the female is in paralyzed contact with them, questioning?
-The erased portrait features, replaced by barbed wire brings the assumption of s scene that she does not really see but only imagine, but real enough as a harmful experience. the surroundings is only marked to direkt the narrative to probable interpretations.
+The dogs are emphasized as a central subject and look detached from the conversation.
+Yet, despite of the blurred face, the female is in paralyzed contact with them, questioning?
+The erased portrait features, replaced by barbed wire brings the assumption of a scene that she does not really see but only imagine, real enough as a harmful experience.
+The surroundings is only marked to direct the narrative to probable interpretations.

 The first analogy with mythological account that appeared was the story about the Three-headed dog Cerberus that guards the gates of the Underworld in Greek mythology.
 According to Dream-translation sources, multiple dogs in a dream refer to the presence of enemies.

 150x100, Oil on canvas